Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Officials told the newspaper that once inside, the agents found dead children in multiple piles.

-The ATF says Ramos legally bought two riles on 17 May and 20 May.
-One of the rifles was left in the suspect’s crashed truck, while the other, a Daniel Defense, was found with him I the school.
+The ATF says Ramos legally bought two rifles on 17 May and 20 May.
+One of the rifles was left in the suspect’s crashed truck, while the other, a Daniel Defense, was found with him in the school.

 Gunman posted on Facebook that he was ‘going to shoot an elementary school’

-Ramos posted on Facebook that he was “going to shoot an elementary school” 15 minutes before his deadly attack, governor Greg Abbott revealed.
+Ramos posted on Facebook that he was “going to shoot an elementary school” 15 minutes before his deadly attack, Texas Governor Greg Abbott revealed.

 He had no previous criminal record or known mental health history before the attack, according to officials.